mistermalm/RICEPRICE/README.md

 # RICEPRICE
-# I used a Video by Tom Fisk from Pexels:
+# I used a Video by Tom Fisk from Pexels
 https://www.pexels.com/sv-se/video/2994204/

 # Set video as background